daattali/daattali.github.io/test.md

 **There is also [an accompanying interactive document](http://daattali.com/shiny/rbloggers-twitter/) to supplement this post.**  That document has a few interactive plots/tables for data that is better explored interactively rather than as an image, and it also contains all the source code that was used to make the analysis and all the figures here.
 The source code is also [available on GitHub](https://github.com/daattali/shiny-server/tree/master/rbloggers-twitter) as the raw text version of the interactive document.
 In this post I will not be including too much lengthy code, especially not for the plots.

 Before going any further, I'd like to say that this is not intended to be a comprehensive analysis and definitely has many weaknesses.
 It's just for fun.
 I'm not even going to be making any statistical significance tests at any point or do any quantitative analysis.
 Maybe titling this as "Analyzing" is wrong and should instead be "Exploring"?
 This post looks exclusively at data directly related to @Rbloggers tweets; I am not looking at data from any other social media or how many times the post was shared via R-Bloggers website rather than through Twitter.
 I'm also not looking at how much discussion (replies) a tweet generates.
 I wanted to include data from the number of times the "Tweet" button was pressed directly on R-Bloggers, but it looks like most older posts have 0 (maybe the button is a recent addition to R-Bloggers), so it'll introduce an unfair bias towards new posts.
+And of course the biggest criticism here is that you simply can't judge a blog post by the number of times it's shared on Twitter, but here we go.

 ## Table of contents